 - "My sales reps don't need a sales process to follow"

-- "Sales is all about the art of selling, I'm going to let my reps sell however they're comfortable selling"
+- "Sales is all about the art of selling, not science, I'm going to let my reps sell however they're comfortable selling"

 It's easy for people to think like this and make these types of comments because they've never been a sales manager.
 But I assure you, if your thought process is headed in this direction, you are going the wrong way.